 It is among the least expensive places to live with an easy pace of life.
 The real estate industry in this region of Portugal is doing quite well.

-In fact, real estate prices have risen by 17.4% in the past 2 years.
+In fact, real estate prices have risen by 28% since 2022.
 Here is a breakdown of real estate costs in the popular neighborhoods in Madeira.

 |Town||Price per m2|

 |Câmara de Lobos||€2,073|